 - Run script in 64-bit Powershell – Yes

-Click on Add group to add an Entra security group containing users or devices.
-You can also select the Schedule to run this Powershell script.
+- Assignments: Click on Add group to add an Entra security group containing users or devices.
+You can also select the schedule for running the script package .
 You have three options: Once, hourly, or Daily.

 Sync Intune Policies